openvinotoolkit/openvino/CONTRIBUTING.md

      share your expertise with the community.
 Check GitHub Discussions and Issues to see if you can help someone.

+## What to do once you decide what to contribute

+You can follow the contributing roadmap prepared to guide new contributors all the way from project building, through running tests, to creating a Pull Request.

 ## License